Panchen Lama: Political significance

 Monastic figures had historically held important roles in the social makeup of Tibet, and though these roles have diminished since 1959, many Tibetans continue to regard the Panchen Lama as a significant political, as well as spiritual figure due to the role he traditionally plays in selecting the next Dalai Lama.
 The political significance of the role is also utilized by the Chinese state.
 Tibetan support groups such as London-based Free Tibet have argued that the Chinese government seeks to install its own choice of Dalai Lama when Tenzin Gyatso, the current Dalai Lama, dies and that for this reason the Dalai Lama's choice of Panchen Lama, Gedhun Choekyi Nyima went missing at the age of six, to be replaced by the Chinese state's choice, Gyaincain Norbu.
 It is suggested that the Chinese government may give the title of Dalai Lama to the son of a loyal ethnic Tibetan Communist party member and it will pressure Western governments to recognize its boy, and not the boy chosen by Lamas in India, as the head of Tibetan Buddhism.

+In October 2025, a Kalachakra empowerment was conducted by Gyaincain Norbu, the Panchen Lama recognized by the Chinese government, at Tashi Lhunpo Monastery in Shigatse.
+Sources indicated that attendance may have been encouraged or facilitated by PRC authorities.
+The event was seen as part of ongoing efforts by the Chinese government to promote Gyaincain Norbu’s religious role within Tibetan Buddhism.
+Chinese state media emphasized his official roles and described the event as a significant tantric ritual.
+Exiled Tibetan sources claim that local Tibetans were compelled to attend despite the harvest season.
+The second such ceremony, following one in 2016, was viewed as attempts to legitimize his position.
+His appointment remains disputed, as the Dalai Lama had recognized Gedhun Choekyi Nyima - missing since 1995 - as the 11th Panchen Lama.